haoran119/cpp/学习笔记之C-C++/README.md

 * How to fix `error LNK2019: unresolved external symbol __imp__UuidCreate@4` ?
 	* Under Project menu, open <project name> Properties -> Configuration Properties -> Linker -> Command Line.
 Type Rpcrt4.lib into the Additional Options box.
 	* [How to Link with .lib file -- UuidCreate()](https://forums.codeguru.com/showthread.php?448070-How-to-Link-with-lib-file-UuidCreate())
+* Error `LNK2019: unresolved external symbol deflate referenced in function` ?
+    * The error `LNK2019: unresolved external symbol deflate referenced in function` suggests that the linker is unable to find the definition for the deflate function, which is a part of the zlib compression library.
+This typically occurs during the linking stage of building a C++ application that uses zlib for compression tasks.
+Here’s how to resolve this linker error step by step:
+        * Step 1: Verify zlib Inclusion
+            * Ensure that zlib is properly included in your project.
+This means:
+                * Including zlib Headers: You must include the zlib headers in your source files where you use zlib functions like deflate.
+Typically, you include it with:
+                    * `#include <zlib.h>`
+        * Step 2: Link against the zlib Library
+            * The most common cause for this error is not linking against the zlib library correctly.
+You need to ensure that the zlib library (usually named zlib.lib or zlibstatic.lib on Windows) is linked in your project.
+            * For Visual Studio:
+                * Open the project properties by right-clicking on the project in Solution Explorer and selecting Properties.
+                * Go to Linker -> Input -> Additional Dependencies and add zlib.lib or the appropriate library file for zlib.
+                * Make sure that the path to the zlib library file is included in Linker -> General -> Additional Library Directories.
+            * For a CMake Project:
+                * Add the following in your CMakeLists.txt file:
+                ```cmake
+                find_package(ZLIB REQUIRED)
+                if (ZLIB_FOUND)
+                  include_directories(${ZLIB_INCLUDE_DIRS})
+                  target_link_libraries(YourProjectName ${ZLIB_LIBRARIES})
+                endif()
+                ```
+                * This script automatically handles finding and linking zlib, but ensure that CMake can find zlib (you might need to set ZLIB_ROOT as an environment variable or pass it as a CMake variable).
+        * Step 3: Ensure Correct Library Path
+            * Check that the path to zlib's library file (zlib.lib or similar) is correctly set in your project's settings.
+This path needs to be accessible to the linker.
+        * Step 4: Rebuild the Project
+            * After ensuring that zlib's headers are included and its library is linked, rebuild your project to see if the issue persists.
+        * Step 5: Check the Library Version
+            * Make sure that the zlib library version is compatible with your application.
+If you are linking against an old or incompatible version of zlib, it might lead to linking errors.
+        * Step 6: Dependency on the Order of Linking
+            * Sometimes the order in which libraries are linked can cause issues.
+Ensure zlib is linked after any dependent libraries in your linker settings.
+        * Step 7: Static vs. Dynamic Linking
+            * Consider whether you are linking statically or dynamically:
+                * If you are using a static library (.lib), ensure that all dependent settings are configured for static linking.
+                * If you are using a dynamic library (.dll), ensure that the corresponding .lib file is used during linking, and the .dll is available in your application’s runtime path.
+    * Conclusion
+        * Resolving the `LNK2019` error related to zlib involves ensuring that you have correctly included zlib's headers, linked against its library, and configured your project's library paths properly.
+Following these steps should help you effectively integrate zlib into your Windows-based C++ projects.
 * How to fix `warning LNK4075: ignoring '/INCREMENTAL' due to '/OPT:ICF' specification` ?
   * Change default to below values in MSVS > Your project property > Linker > Optimization :
     * References = Keep Unreferenced Data (/OPT:NOREF)